Entity-Based Knowledge Conflicts in Question Answering: Related Work

 \section{Related Work}

 \respace \respace

-\respace \paragraph{\textbf{Overreliance on Parametric Knowledge}} \citet{Krishna2021HurdlesTP} showed that replacing the retrieved documents with random documents during inference yields similar performance for the task of long form question answering.
-Similarly, for the task of fact checking, \citet{Schuster2021GetYV} showed that models have trouble on documents when the input has subtly changed, and that training on contrastive examples for fact checking improves attention to context.
-Our work builds upon these works by exploring the factors that contribute to this overreliance on parametric knowledge.
+\respace \paragraph{\textbf{Overreliance on Parametric Knowledge}} \citet{Krishna2021HurdlesTP} showed that replacing the retrieved documents with random documents during inference yields similar performance for long form question answering.
+Similarly, for fact checking, \citet{Schuster2021GetYV} showed that models have trouble on documents with subtly changed inputs, and that training on contrastive examples improves attention to context.
+For QA, \citet{banerjee-etal-2021-self} explore 'test-time learning' and \citet{verga2021adaptable} use a neuro-symbolic knowledge base to address time-dependent knowledge.
+Our work builds on these by exploring factors that contribute to this overreliance on parametric knowledge.